-With reference to the required disclosure of the CSRD (Corporate Sustainability Reporting Directive) regulations, it is specified how the Parent Company falls under the so-called "second wave" scope and is therefore, based on current legislation, required to prepare the Sustainability Report as of December 31, 2025.
-However, in light of the latest guidelines that have emerged at the EU level and the draft Omnibus Regulations I and II published by the European Commission on February 26, 2025, it is reasonable to expect a postponement for first time adoption to the Financial Statements closing on December 31, 2027.
-The Parent Company will actively monitor regulatory developments in order to comply with all requirements applicable from time to time.
+With reference to the disclosure required by the CSRD (Corporate Sustainability Reporting Directive) regulations, it is specified that the Company falls within the so-called "second wave" scope of application and is therefore, on the basis of current legislation, required to prepare the Sustainability

+Report starting from December 31, 2025.
+However, in light of the latest guidelines that have emerged at EU level and the drafts of the Omnibus Regulations I and II published by the European Commission on February 26, 2025, it is reasonable to expect a postponement for the first time adoption to the Financial Statements closing on December 31, 2027.
+The Company will actively monitor regulatory developments in order to comply with all requirements applicable from time to time.